matthewlein/Ceaser-CSS-Easing-tmbundle/README.md

 ## Install

-I think this should now show up in GetBundles, but if not...
+I recommend using GetBundles to install it, but if not...

 You can download the bundle and install it: